-Also note that not all Essential Oils are good for the skin and they must be diluted.
+Also, note that not all Essential Oils are good for the skin and they must be diluted.
 We use minimal amounts of the highest grade of Therapeutic Essential Oils and Absolutes in our balms.
 We note on each balm description which ones are good for the face.
 If you are super-sensitive, we highly suggest trying our PURE-unscented Balm for maximum results.
 Grass-fed Tallow feels great when applied and worn, although there may be the rare case where it is not working with one's biology.
-Discontinue to use if there are any issues.
+Discontinue using if there are any issues.

 - My Tallow Balm is a bit hard for me to get out of the jar?
 Is this OK?